ethz-coss/ethz-coss.github.io/_talks/Peter_Hänggi.md

 ---
-name: The ring of Brownian motion- Its beneficial use for physics and elsewhere
+name: The Ring of Brownian Motion
 speakers:
   - Peter Hänggi
 categories:
   - Presentation
 ---

-The ring of Brownian motion: Its beneficial use for physics and elsewhere
+The Ring of Brownian Motion